 First, I’d like to show you the invitation card that we handed to the ninongs and ninangs.
 Rather than just telling them that we have chosen them to be godparents, we sent out cards to ask if they’d be willing to take the significant role of being our child’s ninong or ninang, well, the cute way.

 It’s just a simple DIY project with a truly sweet impact!
-My husband took the photo and I just added the borders and some wordings using Craft Artist.
+My husband took the photo, and I just added the borders and some wordings using Craft Artist.
 You like the idea?
-You, too, can do this with any photo editing program in your computer!
+You, too, can do this with any photo editing program on your computer!
 Your Paint program will do!

 The Baptismal Theme and Invitation

 I like my parties to be themed, no matter how small or big they are.
 For Trey’s baptism, we chose to have “trucks” as the theme.
 The trucks idea was suggested by our firstborn.
 I assigned him to decide the party theme because I wanted the boy to be involved in planning his brother’s celebration.
 I was happy with his theme of choice because it was a perfect fit to the red and black interiors of Friday’s Eastwood, I simply recommended that we make it vintage trucks because there were lots of 60’s memorabilia at the venue.

 After picking the theme, I decided on the “icons” I would be working around with.
 I have purchased digital files of vintage trucks at Creative Market and used them for the invite and all the other decors we use at the party.

 Here’s the themed invitation card that I came up with:

 If you’re wondering why we chose TGI Friday’s for our child’s baptism reception, let me tell you why.